Medically reviewed by Dr. Sabrina Sahni

 - Additional benefits of hormonal birth control beyond preventing pregnancy can include relief from menstrual cramps, lighter periods, regulated periods and improved premenstrual syndrome (PMS).

-- For women who cannot take hormones, such as those with a history of breast cancer or certain medical conditions such as obesity, blood clots, heart disease or migraine with aura; women over age 35; and women who smoke, non-hormonal birth control is an option for preventing pregnancy.
+- For women who cannot take estrogen, such as those with a history of breast cancer or certain medical conditions such as obesity, blood clots, heart disease or migraine with aura; women over age 35; and women who smoke, non-hormonal birth control may be an option for preventing pregnancy.
+Some women may also be able to use progestin-only pills.

 This resource was created with support from Evofem Biosciences.